Office: 3-46, Assiniboia Hall

 Received FDRP Grant.

-Prior to joining UoA in February 2021, Aresh was an Assistant Professor in the Department of Electrical and Computer Engineering, School of Engineering and Digital Sciences (SEDS) at Nazarbayev University (NU) since September 2017.
-At NU, he lead the Complex Networks and Systems Laboratory (CNSL), where his research team primarily focused on adopting state-of-the-art analytical tools to characterize and control the dynamics of large-scale societal and wired/wireless communication networks.
-Aresh worked as a Post-doctoral Fellow at the Center for Integrated Access Systems (CIAS) in South Korea from September 2015 to July 2017.
+Prior to joining UAlberta in February 2022, Aresh was an Assistant Professor at NU since September 2017, where he lead the Complex Networks and Systems Laboratory (CNSL).
+Aresh worked as a Researcher at the Center for Integrated Access Systems (CIAS) in South Korea from September 2015 to July 2017.
 He earned the Ph.D. in Information and Communications from the Gwangju Institute of Science and Technology (GIST), South Korea, under the supervision of Kiseon Kim and Khosrow Sohraby in August 2015.
 He received the B.Sc. and M.Sc. in Computer Engineering from the University of Tehran, Iran, in July 2007 and March 2010, respectively.

-Recent Publications (Full List)
+Recent Publications: (Full List)